Qassimiut

 Qassimiut, also known by its Danish name Bødker, is a settlement in the Kujalleq municipality in southern Greenland.
 The settlement was founded in 1835 as a trading station.
 With a population of 14 in 2024, it is the smallest organised, permanent settlement in Greenland.

 Until January 2009, the settlement—along Eqalugaarsuit and Saarloq, as well as 13 sheep farms—belonged to Qaqortoq municipality.
 On 1 January 2009 the settlement became part of Kujalleq municipality, when the Narsaq, Qaqortoq, and Nanortalik municipalities ceased to exist.
 The settlements are presently governed by a joint settlement council, although Qassimiut has no direct representation in the council.
 It was founded in 1835 by Julianehåb buisnesmann Frederik Lassen, with Bødker Peter Bendtsen as first bestyrer.

 Healthcare and infrastructure

 The healthcare services for the settlement are provided by the Napparsimavik Hospital in Qaqortoq.
 The hospital boat regularly visits the settlement, and an emergency helicopter is available if needed.

 KNI subsidiary Pilersuisoq operates a local, all-purpose general store in the settlement.

 Climate

-Qassimiut experiences a tundra climate (Köppen: ET); with short, cool summers and long, very cold winters.
+Qassimiut experiences a tundra climate (Köppen: ET); with short, cool summers and long, cold winters.